interlock-network/interlock-models/docs/mads/5-realistic-strategies.md

 users buying 3 tokens is a lot of tokens.
 If the price stagnates, we reduce the user-fee to zero.
 Which frees those tokens up for other uses.

-One might question whether people would buy more tokens due to an surprise price-driven price-hike.
+One might question whether people would buy more tokens due to a surprise price-driven price-hike.
 But, we suspect that the answer is "yes, depending on how it is presented".
 For example, if we announce a price-hike that will begin next week, it may motivate people to start hoarding "cheap" tokens _this_ week, which will have a similar upwards-pressure on the token-price, before any hike is even enacted.